 Standard birthday fare like cake and streamers are suitable for birthday celebrations, but a limo party adds an unexpected twist on traditional...

 Ways to Celebrate a Boy's 16th Birthday

-Planning a teen boy's 16th birthday party can be quite the challenge, ...
-Let the limo take the boys to a restaurant,...
+Planning a teen boy’s 16th birthday party can be quite the challenge, since most teen boys aren’t really into party decorations, fancy...